School of Modern Languages & Cultures

 Research interests

-At the core of my research is an interest in Russophone modernist literature and especially Futurism in the Russian Empire and the Soviet Union.
-My first book, The Unlikely Futurist (2020) investigated the question of originality in avant-garde poetry written in Russian between 1910 and 1930 — how can writers ever hope to create something genuinely new? — and how this affects the way they think about history, identity and society.
+At the core of my research is an interest in experimentation and identity and especially how these two intertwined in the turbulent years of the end of the Russian Empire and the beginning of the Soviet Union.
+My first book, The Unlikely Futurist (2020) investigated the question of originality in Futurist poetry written in Russian between 1910 and 1930 — how can modernist writers ever hope to create something genuinely new? — and how this affects the way they think about history, identity and society.

-In that same late-imperial / early-Soviet context, I've also written on topics such as lifewriting, nonsense and the interface of literature and architecture.
-More recently, I have examined the influence of Russian modernism, via translation into Scots, on Scottish literature.
+Within that same late-imperial / early-Soviet context, I've written on a number of topics such as lifewriting, nonsense, and the interface of literature and architecture.
+I have examined the influence of Russophone modernism, via translation into Scots, on Scottish literature.
+My interest in Scottish literature, and especially Edwin Morgan, has also prompted me to write on the intersections of Scotttish and Ukrainian national consciousness in poetry.

 Research groups